 Lastly, some studies demonstrated that gender identity tends to show more variation and fluidity among people on the spectrum compared to the general population.
 Therefore, research and conceptualisations also have to move beyond a binary understanding of gender differences among people living with ASD in order to be able to support patients adequately.

-Therefore, addressing these issues demand a shift where one’s gender identity is taken into account in understanding the issue faced by an individual, such that researchers and clinicians should work not only on diagnosing women and girls as well as normalising it but also on destigmatising and de-stereotyping men and boys that live with ASD.
+Thus, addressing these issues demand a shift where one’s gender identity is taken into account in understanding the issue faced by an individual, such that researchers and clinicians should work not only on diagnosing women and girls as well as normalising it but also on destigmatising and de-stereotyping men and boys living with ASD.
 More work should also be put into understanding non-binary and genderqueer individuals living with ASD.